clarkfitzg/phd_research/notes/jsm18.md

 We can slightly generalize this by adding a row filter in the first step, ie. analyzing `subset()`.
 We can generalize it further by letting the `data` argument to `by()` be a more general query- then we probably want to leverage existing SQL generation tools.

 I assume that we start with the code.
 We can query the schema of the database to find out the column names and classes of `pems`.
 Then the code analysis needs to infer the following things:

 - `cluster_by = "station"`
-      Comes from analyzing by(), could be multiple columns
+      Comes from analyzing `INDICES` argument to `by()`, could be multiple columns
 - `input_table = "pems"`
       A free variable we're treating as a data frame
 - `input_cols = c("station", "flow2", "occupancy2")`